 In addition to private-pay systems, there is a publicly funded mental health system in Benton and Franklin counties.
-Outreach, eligibility, and referral are conducted through or in cooperation with a resource manager housed at the Benton and Franklin Counties Department of Human Services Crisis Response Unit in Kennewick.
+Outreach, eligibility, and referrals are conducted through or in cooperation with a resource manager housed at the CRU in Kennewick.
 The shortage of permanent, affordable housing has resulted in inappropriate over-utilization of transitional and residential treatment facilities.
-The Crisis Response Unit (CRU) has access to eight beds for crisis respite at Cullum House, which is operated by Lourdes Counseling Center and owned by Richland Housing Authority.
-One community-based crisis bed is available by referral for individuals who are both developmentally disabled and mental ill.
-It is managed in a cooperative agreement between the CRU, DDD, and Tri City Residential Services.
-CRU also provides motel vouchers as needed during assessment, resulting in additional expense.
-The Benton and Franklin Counties Department of Human Services' (DHS) Transitional Living Program provides 20 beds for up to six months for homeless individuals who are chronically mentally ill.
-Additionally, DHS administers the local Shelter Plus Care Program, a permanent supportive housing program for homeless individuals who are chronically mentally ill, serving approximately 8 individuals and their families.
-Benton Franklin Community Action Committee's Home Choices grant provides housing for 47 chronically homeless individuals who are mentally ill.
+The CRU has access to eight beds for crisis respite at Cullum House, which is operated by Lourdes Counseling Center and owned by Richland Housing Authority.
+One community-based crisis bed is available by referral for individuals who are both developmentally disabled and mentally ill.
+It is managed in a cooperative agreement between the CRU, Department of Developmental Disabilities (DDD), and Tri City Residential Services.
+The Benton and Franklin Counties Crisis Response Unit also provides motel vouchers as needed during assessment, resulting in additional expense.
+The Benton and Franklin Counties Department of Human Services (DHS) Transitional Living Program provides twenty beds for up to six months for homeless individuals who are chronically mentally ill.
+Additionally, DHS administers the local Shelter Plus Care Program, a permanent supportive housing program for homeless individuals who are chronically mentally ill, serving approximately eight individuals and their families.
+Benton Franklin CAC's Home Choices grant provides housing for 47 chronically homeless individuals who are mentally ill.
 Their Bateman House II program provides permanent housing for 22 chronically homeless mentally ill individuals annually.
-Additionally, 'Bateman House I' provides housing for 18 chronically homeless individuals who are disabled and recovering from substance abuse.
+Additionally, "Bateman House I" provides housing for 18 chronically homeless individuals who are disabled and recovering from substance abuse.